MDL definitions

 C_ACCEPT_BY

-The ID of the user who has accepted this cable.
+Specifies the ID of the user who accepted the cable.

 C_ACCEPT_TI